 But if you just spend 5 hours per week in class you can’t work the remaining 35.
 Internship hours can reach a maximum of 20 per week.

 In that sense, there are two types of internships.

-After finishing 3 years of studies in the country and 60 days before the expiration of your student card, you will be able to modify to work permit as a self-employed or employee.
+After finishing 3 years of studying in the country and 60 days before the expiration of your student card, you will be able to modify to work permit as a self-employed or employee.

-- If you are going to work for someone (“por cuenta ajena”), you will need to find a job offer that enables you to work 40 hours per week during a year.
+- If you are going to work for someone (“por cuenta ajena”), you will need to find a job offer that enables you to work 40 hours per week for one year.